osuosl-cookbooks/osl-nginx/README.md

 osl-nginx Cookbook
 ===================
 This cookbook is a wrapper cookbook for the nginx opscode community cookbook.
-It contains a definition to manage vhosts and add custom functionality such as munin graphing and nagios checks.
-In addition is can automatically calculate max hosts settings based on available memory.
+It primarily features a definition to manage vhosts using our standard configuration.
+It also ensure a few other settings are used by OSL default.

 Attributes
 ==========